dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Shutdown Database

-A clean exit of a single Dgraph node is initiated by running the following command on that node.
+A clean exit of a single Dgraph node is initiated bby running the following GraphQL mutation on /admin endpoint.
 {{% notice "warning" %}}This won't work if called from outside the server where Dgraph is running.
 {{% /notice %}}